 The Company also announced today that its Board of Directors declared a \$0.06 quarterly dividend per share to holders of common stock and a \$0.054 cash dividend per share to holders of Class B common stock.
-The dividend will be payable on August 21, 2015, to common stockholders of record on August 6, 2015.
+The dividend will be payable on August 24, 2016, to common stockholders of record on August 8, 2016.

-Cash and investments at the end of our fourth quarter were \$109.8 million.
-As of today, the Company currently has 11.5 million outstanding shares of common stock and 2.1 million outstanding shares of Class B common stock.
+Cash and investments at the end of the fourth quarter of fiscal 2016 were \$70.5 million.
+During the fourth quarter of fiscal 2016, the Company did not repurchase any shares of its common stock under the existing share repurchase authorization.
+Since the sale of RFPD, the Company has spent \$65.6 million on share repurchases and currently has 10.7 million outstanding shares of common stock and 2.1 million outstanding shares of Class B common stock.